Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 Because Mariah Carey was already operating at star level, and “Fantasy” made her feel untouchable.
-The Tom Tom Club sample gives the song instant lift, the rhythm feels lighter and more playful than some of her earlier ballad-heavy smashes, and Mariah sounds like she’s having a great time while still casually singing circles around everybody else.
+The Tom Tom Club sample gives the song instant lift, the rhythm feels lighter and more playful than some of her earlier ballad-heavy smashes, and Mariah sounds like she is having a great time while still casually singing circles around everybody else.
 That blend of joy and technical dominance is hard to beat.

 Gen X Rewind